 If you think you may have an asbestos-related respiratory illness, consult a pulmonary physician immediately.

-For more information on asbestos, lung disease and related topics, see the links on the next page.
+For more information on asbestos, lung disease and related topics, see the links below.